Our Mountain Guides

 mountain guide in rock climbing, ice climbing, mountaineering

-and ski mountaineering throughout California, Mexico
+and ski mountaineering throughout California, Europe, Mexico

-a the owner of California Alpine Guides and works full
+and South America for the past twelve years.
+Dave is the owner of California Alpine Guides and works full

 time as a climbing guide in the field.
 Dave lives in